lbraglia/telegram/README.md

 - **Adding `sendChatAction` method**.

-This version is being reviewed so to update the stable version, so for the moment you can download its developers version with:
+This version is being reviewed so to update the stable version, for now you can download its developers one with:

 ```r
 devtools::install_github('ebeneditos/telegram')